sriramab/gamamanual/Tutorials/Recipes/Diffusion.md

 - Compute the "real" mask, from the facet "mask:" and the facet "on:".
   - If no value for "mask:" and "on:" all the grid, the mask is equal to null.
 - Compute the matrix of diffusion
-  - If no value for "mat_diffu:", compute with "nb_neighbors", "is_gradient", "proportion", "propagation", "variation", "range".
+  - If no value for "matrix:", compute with "nb_neighbors", "is_gradient", "proportion", "propagation", "variation", "range".
   - Then, compute the matrix of diffusion with "cycle_length".
 - Store the diffusion properties in a map
-  - Map : ["method_diffu", "is_gradient", "mat_diffu", "mask", "min_value"] is value, ["var_diffu", "grid_name"] is key.
+  - Map : ["method_diffu", "is_gradient", "matrix", "mask", "min_value"] is value, ["var_diffu", "grid_name"] is key.
   - If the key exists in the map, try to "mix" the diffusions
     - If "method_diffu", "mask" and "is_gradient" equal for the 2 diffusions, mix the diffusion matrix.
 ```